Visual Inspiration from Joanna Gaines – Brown Terracotta Tiles

 How can you get this same look of Joanna Gaines Saltillo tile floor without the price tag?
 Check out the Manganese Saltillo tile, a type of brown terracotta floor tile.
 We produce Manganese Saltillo tile to resemble the Hot Sauce House Octagon Saltillo tile floors.

 This brown terracotta tile has warm tones of brown, gray, and brick red shades.
 You can see the resemblance between this Octagon Saltillo tile floor and the Joanna Gaines Saltillo Tile floor.

 Not so crazy about the Octagon pattern?
 Check out these tips for picking the best Saltillo floor tile pattern for your project.

 What’s the most significant difference between a custom-stained terracotta tile floor and a prefinished Manganese tile floor?
 The price tag.
 Custom staining a Saltillo tile floor is approximately 60% more expensive than buying a finished presealed one.

 Do you want more or less color variation in your floor than the presealed tile photos illustrate?
 Before jumping to the staining process to solve that issue, consider your project overage.

 The standard overage for waste, cuts, and borders for an octagon pattern Saltillo tile is 15%.
 To allow for extra color control, consider increasing your overage to 20-25% so colors can be culled through on the job site.
 Yes, you will have more tile that you will install, but this process is still less expensive than custom staining a Saltillo tile floor.

 Photos of Brown Terracotta Tiles

 If you want to create a similar look, browse our Saltillo tile Shapes & Sizes.
-Any of our Saltillo tiles are available in the Manganese Saltillo color finish.
-This color finish is excellent for the trend of Modern Rustic Style Home Decor.
+Any of our Saltillo tiles are available in the Manganese Saltillo color finish. it’s one of the most durable brown terracotta floor tiles available!
+This color is excellent for the trend of Modern Rustic Style Home Decor.